Dianjeruto/Meal-Recipe/README.md

 # Meal-Recipe
 It's a simple application that guides one on how to prepare different types of meals in an organized way.
 ## Technologies used
+This application has been built with the following;
 ```
  git v 2.34.1
  Visual Studio Code